 The idea for Stymie started forming totally unexpectedly one night at a Dave and Buster’s in Dallas in 1988.
-I was working as a bellman at the Marriott Mandalay in Las Colinas Texas, and a group of co-workers were heading there after work one night and a girl I was interested in invited me to join them.
+I was working as a bellman at the Marriott Mandalay in Las Colinas Texas, and a group of co-workers was heading there after work one night and a girl I was interested in invited me to join them.
 I’d never heard of Dave and Buster’s, but the prospect of beers and the company of a pretty girl seemed like a great way to spend a Friday night.
 How could I possibly say no?

 Upon arriving I spotted our group sitting in a section filled with high top tables, and as I joined the them I noticed that the tables doubled as game boards.
 My curiosity was peaked.
 Most of the details of that night have faded from my memory, but a couple have remained indelibly etched in my mind.
 The girl as it turned out was married, and I had the pleasure of meeting her husband while I was drinking my first beer.
 The tables were Pente boards, and even though I lost the first few games I played to a guy from our sales department, I loved it.
 I bought a copy the next day.
 I’ve always been a fan of the 3M and Avalon Hill Bookshelf games, but I thought the Pente Tube was really cool.
 I still have it all these years later.